influenzanet/cluster-management/README.md

   kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission
   ```

 4. Lets encrypt (which is used for certificate creation) has a duplicate certificate creation limit of 5 per week.
-Check logs of the created certificate by runnning
+Check logs of the created certificate by running

   ```
   kubectl describe certificate <cert-name> -n [influenzanet_namespace]